nomasystems/nbson_corpus/README.md

 # nbson_corpus
 ![nbson_corpus](https://github.com/nomasystems/nbson_corpus/actions/workflows/build.yml/badge.svg)

-`nbson_corpus` is an OTP library to produce randomly generated proplists.
-These proplists are to represent [BSON](https://en.wikipedia.org/wiki/BSON) documents and properties get generated in accordance to [nbson](https://github.com/nomasystems/nbson) representation of BSON documents.
+`nbson_corpus` is an OTP library to produce randomly generated maps.
+These maps are to represent [BSON](https://en.wikipedia.org/wiki/BSON) documents and properties get generated in accordance to [nbson](https://github.com/nomasystems/nbson) representation of BSON documents.

 With `nbson_corpus` you can generate the Erlang representation of a series of BSONs and then encode them into a BSON binary using `nbson`.